Bitcoin Is Not the Harbinger of Financial Change, but DeFi Is | Benzinga

 The Dangers of Centralization

 Even if one BTC becomes worth $1 million someday, it will not be as valuable as the disruptive force of smart contracts, pushed forward by the Ethereum blockchain.
-To understand its value, we can quickly look at Citadel Securities, to get a better understanding of the existing system in place.
+To understand its value, we only have to take a look at February’s Congressional hearings on the GameStop short squeeze trading.

+Even if one BTC becomes worth $1 million someday, it will not be as valuable as the disruptive force of smart contracts, pushed forward by the Ethereum blockchain.
+To understand its value, we only have to take a look at February’s Congressional hearings on the GameStop short squeeze trading.

+Even before that drama, the speculation causing the Financial Crisis of 2008 showed that the race between regulators and money facilitators is not a fruitful one.
+Just 10 years later, Norwegian trader Einar Aas made ill-conceited and enormous bets on Scandinavian markets.
+Incapable of covering for his margin trading, the losses had to be absorbed by Nasdaq Clearing at $133 million, some of which were distributed among 166 participants in its mutual default fund.
+As a result, Norwegian authorities censured Nasdaq’s commodities branch in Oslo for leaving the exploit open.

 DeFi Breaking Perpetual Oversight Lag